vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 The experience of the beings of this tattva may be represented as "I am this".
 It has, however, to be remem bered that the "this" which represents the universe, the cause of affection, is so indistinct that it can be said to affect the universal beings of this tattva as little as a picture does a canvas when it is represented by extremely faint outlining dots only.

 The experiencing entities belonging to this category are called Mantramaheśas.
-They are universal beings and because they are not perfectly free from the impurity, called āņavamala, their experience, therefore, is not without any objective reference.
+They are universal beings and because they are not perfectly free from the impurity, called āṇavamala, their experience, therefore, is not without any objective reference.
 The object, however, is not of limited nature as in the case of the ordinary mortals.
-The whole universe constitutes their object and is conceived by them as identical with themselves (sarvasya avyatirekeņa, I. P. V., I. 36).
+The whole universe constitutes their object and is conceived by them as identical with themselves (sarvasya avyatirekeṇa, I. P. V., I. 36).

 1. I. P.IV., II, 192-3.